mikgroup/sigpy/README.rst

 * ``PyWavelets``
 * ``tqdm``

+Additional features can be unlocked by installing the appropriate packages.
 To enable the plotting functions, you will need to install ``matplotlib``.
 To enable CUDA support, you will need to install ``cupy``.
 And to enable MPI support, you will need to install ``mpi4py``.

 Via ``conda``